tauri-apps/tauri-docs/website/docs/about/governance.md

 ### Code of Conduct

-Everyone participating in the Tauri commnunity is expected to follow a code of conduct that you can at the [Governance and Guidance:Code of Conduct](https://github.com/tauri-apps/governance-and-guidance/blob/master/CODE_OF_CONDUCT.md).
+Everyone participating in the Tauri community is expected to follow a code of conduct that you can at the [Governance and Guidance:Code of Conduct](https://github.com/tauri-apps/governance-and-guidance/blob/master/CODE_OF_CONDUCT.md).

 ### Social Contract